facebookresearch/InterHand2.6M/README.md

 </p>

 ## News
+* 2021.06.10.
+Boxs in RootNet results are updated to be correct.
 * 2021.03.22.
 Finally, InterHand2.6M v1.0, which includes *all images of 5 fps and 30 fps version*, is released! :tada: This is the dataset used in InterHand2.6M paper.
 * 2020.11.26.
 Demo code for a random image is added!
 Checkout below instructions.
 * 2020.11.26.
 Fitted MANO parameters are updated to the better ones (fitting error is about 5 mm).
 Also, reduced to much smaller file size by providing parameters fitted to the world coordinates (independent on the camera view).